Court of Protection

 We can also provide continuing assistance to support your deputyship by completing annual deputyship reports.

-In some cases, there may not be a suitable person to take on the role of deputy when a person loses the capacity to make certain decisions for themselves.
-This could happen simply when a suitable family member or friend doesn’t exist or does not want to act, or because the person’s finances are too complex for someone to manage.
+In some cases, a suitable person may not be available to take on the role of deputy when a person loses the capacity to make certain decisions for themselves.
+This could happen simply because a suitable family member or friend doesn’t exist or does not want to act or because the person’s finances are too complex for someone to manage.
 In this instance, a professional deputy could be appointed.